-Net assets may serve over time as a useful indicator of a government's financial position.
-Increases or decreases in the net assets may, over time be an indicator of improving or deteriorating financial stability of the entity.
+Net position may serve over time as a useful indicator of a government's financial condition.
+Increases or decreases in the net position may, over time be an indicator of improving or deteriorating financial stability of the entity.
 However, this must be evaluated with other factors, some of which are detailed in the following tables.